mr4tt/zotbot/README.md

 - [A Pixies song is accidentally turning off Google alarms](https://fortune.com/2023/05/04/google-pixel-phone-pixies-song-where-is-my-mind-accidentally-turning-off-alarms/) - The company's Pixel phone responds to voice commands, and sometimes that can have inadvertent effects.

 # wikipedia
+- [Sea-based X-band radar](https://en.wikipedia.org/w/index.php?title=Sea-based_X-band_radar&oldid=1267829271) - The Sea-Based X-band radar (SBX-1) is a floating, self-propelled, mobile active electronically scanned array early-warning radar station designed to operate in high winds and heavy seas.
+It was developed as part of the United States Department of Defense Missile Defense Agency's (MDA) Ballistic Missile Defense System.
+The radar is mounted on a fifth...

+- [Trump–Ukraine scandal](https://en.wikipedia.org/w/index.php?title=Trump%E2%80%93Ukraine_scandal&oldid=1266466350) - The Trump–Ukraine scandal was a political scandal that arose primarily from the discovery of U.S. President Donald Trump's attempts to coerce Ukraine into investigating his political rival Joe Biden and thus potentially damage Biden's campaign for the 2020 Democratic Party presidential nomination.
+Trump enlisted surrogates in and outside his adminis...

+- [Shabbat elevator](https://en.wikipedia.org/w/index.php?title=Shabbat_elevator&oldid=1183876085) - A Shabbat elevator is an elevator which works in a special mode, operating automatically, to satisfy the Jewish law requiring Jews to abstain from operating electrical switches on Shabbat (the Sabbath).
+These are also known as Sabbath or Shabbos elevators.

 - [Least publishable unit](https://en.wikipedia.org/w/index.php?title=Least_publishable_unit&oldid=1233252354) - In academic publishing, the least publishable unit (LPU), also smallest publishable unit (SPU), minimum publishable unit (MPU), loot, or publon, is the minimum amount of information that can be used to generate a publication in a peer-reviewed venue, such as a journal or a conference.
 (Maximum publishable unit and optimum publishable unit are also u...

 - [Flash of unstyled content](https://en.wikipedia.org/w/index.php?title=Flash_of_unstyled_content&oldid=1221717733) - A flash of unstyled content (FOUC, or flash of unstyled text) is an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.
 The page corrects itself as soon as the style rules are loaded and applied; ...